w5xd/NyeVikingPowerMonitor/README.md

 <p>A prospective builder may want to know that, while the 12VDC connector at the back
 of the RFM-003 matches the voltage (about 12V), polarity (positive on the inner pin) and outer diameter, (5.5mm) of the Arduino, the diameters of the inner pins do NOT match.</p>
 <p>For the Arduino UNO board, the Nye Viking stock wall wart output of about 17VDC is acceptable.
 However, for the Arduino PRO, the voltage must be dropped below 16V.
-The 7805 circuit with a pair of 560ohm resistors does that.</p>
+The 7805 circuit with a pair of 560ohm resistors does that.
+A 7812 would
+do the job with fewer parts but I didn't have one in my junk box.</p>
 I disconnected the old Ni-Cd battery back and require external 12VDC in the new design.
 A subsequent project could restore battery power but likely would require different processor board because the UNO has a couple of 10mA power consumers that are not needed for